StudioSync-DevTechAi/DTA-StudioSync-MVP1/src/docs/DEV_USER_SETUP_GUIDE.md

 # Dev User Freelancer Setup Guide

 ## Overview
-This guide explains how to create a dev user freelancer account for testing the PhotoSyncWork freelancer marketplace functionality.
+This guide explains how to create a dev user freelancer account for testing the StudioSyncWork freelancer marketplace functionality.

 ## Step 1: Create Auth User in Supabase